raminma7/vacation-management-backend/README.md

 Back end section of a mini vacation request system.

-Technology used for this section:
+Technologies used for this section:

     - Docker - Laravel/sail
     - Laravel/Sanctum for API